ycpin0624/gpsr-routing-ns-3/README.md

 # gpsr-routing-ns-3
-GPSR routing protocol for VANET implemented by ns-3.35.
+GPSR routing protocol for VANET which is implemented by ns-3.35.